VickArmand/Rental-Housing-Management-System/README.md

 </ul>

 ## Installation
-<p>It is an Android application, though it hasnt being uploaded to Play Store</p>
+<p>It is a multiplatform mobile application, though it hasnt being uploaded to Play Store</p>

 ## Usage
 For a new owner you need to: